mantrabrain/mantranews/readme.txt

 == Description ==

-Mantranews is a  responsive newsportal style Free WordPress theme.
+Mantranews is a  responsive newsportal style free WordPress theme.
 This theme is mainly applicable for online magazines, newspaper, publishing, personal blogs and any kind of news sites.
+It is the fully widgetized theme so as to let users manage the website using the easy to use widgets .
+Get free support at https://mantrabrain.com/support-forum and check the demo at https://demo.mantrabrain.com/mantranews-wordpress-theme/

 == Installation ==